kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 ```

 #### Transferring Kin to another account using whitelist service
 The Kin Blockchain also allows for transactions to be executed with no fee.
-Apps and services must first be approved, to learn more see [Going live with Kin]().
-If your service has been added to the whitelist you will be able to whitelist transactions for your clients.
+If your service has been added to the this list you will be able to whitelist transactions for your clients.

 Clients will send an http request to your Python app containing their transaction, you can then whitelist it and return it to the client to send to the blockchain.